gedney/netscool/doc/lessons/lesson2.rst

 Get to work
 -----------

 This should be enough information to start fleshing out the ``Switch`` class in ``lesson.py``.
+You will have to reuse some of your code from ``lesson1`` so make sure you can easily import the bits you need.
 The lesson network is setup as follows.

 .. image:: lesson2_network.svg